Dallas Cowboys: Jason Garrett years (2010–2019)

 In the 2013 season the Cowboys started off by defeating the New York Giants for the second straight year; this time 36–31.
-It was the first time since AT&T Stadium had opened back in 2009 that the Cowboys were able to defeat the Giants at home.
+It was the first time since 2008 that the Cowboys were able to defeat the Giants at home.
 The win was punctuated by Brandon Carr intercepting an Eli Manning pass for a touchdown late in the 4th quarter.
 For the third straight year, Dallas once again found itself stuck in the .500 area.
-In Week 5, they lost a shootout to the eventual AFC Champion Denver Broncos 51–48.
+In Week 5, they lost a shootout to the eventual AFC champion Denver Broncos 51–48.
 They battled it out with the Philadelphia Eagles for control of the division throughout the season.
-In December however they lost 2 crucial back-to-back games to Chicago and Green Bay.
+In December however they lost 2 crucial back-to-back games to the Chicago Bears and Green Bay Packers.
 They were very successful in division games having a 5–0 division record heading into another Week 17 showdown for the NFC East crown against the Eagles.
-That included beating Washington 24–23 on Week 16 thanks to the late-game heroics of Tony Romo.
+That included beating the Washington Redskins 24–23 on Week 16 thanks to the late-game heroics of Tony Romo.
 However, Romo received a severe back injury in that game which prematurely ended his season.
 The Cowboys called upon backup quarterback Kyle Orton to lead them into battle on the final week of the season.
 Orton was unsuccessful who threw a game-ending interception to the Eagles which allowed the Eagles to win 24–22.
 Dallas ended the year at 8–8 for the third year in a row.
 The two differences from this 8–8 ending compared to the others was that Dallas ended the season in second place compared to the 2 previous 3rd-place finishes, along with their season-ending defeat taking place at home instead of on the road.